-True vertigo is a distinct often severe form of dizziness that is a movement hallucination.
+True vertigo is distinct and often it is a severe form of dizziness, i.e., a movement hallucination.
 The feeling may be slight and barely noticeable, or it may be so severe that one finds it difficult to keep balance and do everyday tasks.

 Causes and Symptoms of Vertigo

 Vertigo is most commonly caused by a problem with the balance mechanisms in the inner ear.
 It can also be caused by problems in certain parts of the brain.

 Common causes of vertigo are benign positional paroxysmal vertigo (BPPV), meniere's disease (a condition that affects the inner ear), vestibular neuronitis (inflammation of the vestibular nerve which runs into the inner ear and sends messages to the brain that helps control balance), high cholesterol. hypertension and anemia.

 Certain modifications in the diet can help people with Ménière's disease, secondary endolymphatic hydrops and migraine associated vertigo (MAV) manage their disorder.
 Try out some of these diet strategies that will help regulate fluid imbalances and reduce vertigo symptoms:

 - Evenly distribute food and fluid intake throughout the day